mlettini/matthewlettini.me/src/harvest-nav/new-client.md

 <main class="narrow">
   <div>
     <h1>New client</h1>
-    Once you’ve added a client, you can add projects and contacts.
+    Once you’ve added a client, you can add projects and contacts to them.
   </div>

   <hr class="mt-16 mb-24">